In the days before my discovery of sex toy reviewers and sex blogs, if someone were to ask me, “What is your ideal sex toy?”

 Well, frankly, I was wrong.
 I barely managed to have one pitiful orgasm while wearing the Satisfyer Whale.
 Standing alone with my legs clenched tightly together in the shower.
 Not quite what I was going for.

 Even still, straight out the gate, the Satisfyer Whale scores major bonus points with me.
 I applaud Satisyer for finding yet another animal to incorporate into a sex toy name/design.
 Wait, tell me I’m not alone in feeling this way?
 Surely I can’t be the only one who prizes dolphin shaped vibrators and koala hugging dildos, but maybe I’m wrong, maybe that’s just my thing.
-If so, let’s just pretend I never said that.
+If so, can we just pretend I never said that?

 Obviously, I approve of the matte silicone exterior and its magnetic charging capabilities.
 I’m also happy to see that it’s waterproof, but sadly, that about sums up my list of likes.